aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ![User registration and login](screenshots/features/registration-login.png)

-On the first login, the required resources will be created on the backend and associated with the user account.
+On the first login, the required resources will be created on the backend and associated with the user account (each user gets their own IVS channel and IVS chatroom).

 ![User registration and login architecture](screenshots/architecture/registration-login.png)

-### Channel Page
+### Channel page

 ![Channel page](screenshots/features/channel-page.png)

 Each registered user has a channel page where viewers can watch the stream and chat together.
-The route for a channel page is based on the username, like so: `/<username>`.
+The route for a channel page is based on the username, e.g.: `/<username>`.
 Both authenticated and unauthenticated users can access a channel page.

-#### Get Channel Data
+#### GetChannelData

 The playback URL and the streamer information are retrieved directly from the database.